eSolia/postmark-backup/README.md

-# postmark-backup
+# Postmark Backup

 [Postmark](https://postmarkapp.com/) is a superior email processor, and `postmark-cli` is their command line tool to access server info, push and pull templates, and send emails from the terminal.

 We wanted to have a way to backup our Postmark templates automatically, so we coded this github workflow.
-It's not fully automatic but it works well enough.
+It's not fully automatic but it works well enough to backup your templates and server information.

 ## Setup
 ### Local